CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/MediaPlayerElement.md

 The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
 The Windows Forms version is coming soon, and it will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

-Internally, these controls wrap the UWP [Windows.UI.Xaml.Controls.MediaPlayerElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement) class.
+Internally, this control wraps the UWP [Windows.UI.Xaml.Controls.MediaPlayerElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement) control.

 ## Known Limitations

-* These wrapped controls do not currently support full screen video.
+* This controls does not currently support full screen video.
 * The **Source** property is exposed as a string, which is interpreted as a URL and bound to the **Source** property of the internal UWP control as a UWP-implemented **IMediaPlaybackSource**.

 ## Syntax